excellalabs/docker-workshop-2/README.md

 ## Agenda

 1. Setting up a cluster
-1. Prepare an application to deploy
+1. Deploy a containerized application
     1. Create a deployment
-    - scale
     1. Create a service
+    1. Scale our application
+    1. Deploy application declaratively
-1. Update app
+1. Update the application

 First, a quick review of Kubernetes...